knpuniversity/stripe/knpu/ep1-charging/custom-checkout-form.md

 [[[ code('0744de8f61') ]]]

-As you can see, this is a normal HTML form.
-Its `method` is post and its `action` is still empty so that it will submit right back to the same URL and controller.
+And as you can see, this is a normal HTML form.
+Its `method` is POST and its `action` is still empty so that it will submit right back to the same URL in controller.
 Then, there's just a bunch of fields that are rendered to look good with Bootstrap.

 Let's see how awesome my design skills are: go back and refresh.
 Hey, it looks pretty